 The Committee shall comprise the Chancellor and Pro-Chancellor, the Vice-Chancellor, and the Chairs of the Finance and Audit and Risk Committees.

 Council may also appoint 1 or 2 of its lay members as additional members of the Committee.The Chancellor is the Chair of the Committee and the Chair of the Finance Committee is the Deputy Chairperson.

 6. Term of Appointment

 The term of office of each member of the Committee will be one year.

-The Vice-Chancellor (or the Director of Administration on his behalf) will call a meeting of the Committee whenever there is a proposal to consider.
+The Vice-Chancellor (or the Deputy Vice-Chancellor (Operations) and Registrar on his behalf) will call a meeting of the Committee whenever there is a proposal to consider.
 With the agreement of the Chair, the Committee may meet by postal ballot, provided the required papers accompany the proposed resolution and no Committee member requests a meeting.

 8. Management Attendance

 The following members of management will normally attend meetings of the Committee:

 - the Deputy Vice-Chancellor (Operations) and Registrar,

 - the Director of Property Services (in the case of proposals relating to property), and